Samsung vs Sonos soundbars

 How each brand structures its range

-Samsung’s soundbars run from compact, value models to flagship multi‑piece systems.
-Expect entry models (e.g., Q60 series) for TV-centric upgrades, midrange bars (Q70/Q800) that add Atmos processing, and full‑blown premium systems (Q900/Q990) that often ship with a wireless subwoofer and optional or included wireless rear satellites.
-Samsung favors TV-first features: deep HDMI/eARC integration, Q‑Symphony (where the TV and bar share channels), and sometimes bundled surround kits.
+Samsung’s range runs from compact value models to flagship multi-piece systems.
+Entry models like the Q60 series suit straightforward TV upgrades, midrange bars such as the Q70 and Q800 add Atmos processing, and premium systems like the Q900 and Q990 typically ship with a wireless subwoofer and rear satellites.
+Samsung leans heavily into TV-first features: deep HDMI/eARC integration, Q-Symphony (which lets the TV and soundbar share audio channels), and bundled surround kits — a strong case for the hardware-focused buyer.

-Sonos keeps a tighter, simpler ladder: Ray (entry), Beam (Gen 2) as the versatile mid model, and Arc as the premium Atmos bar.
-Sonos’ strength is modular multiroom and speaker‑level expansion: you can add a Sonos Sub and pair of Ones or Era speakers for surrounds and whole‑home audio using the Sonos S2 ecosystem.
+Sonos keeps a tighter lineup: the Ray at the entry level, the Beam Gen 2 as a versatile mid-range option, and the Arc as the premium Atmos bar.
+Its real strength lies in modular multi-room expansion — you can add a Sonos Sub and pair Era or One speakers for surround sound and whole-home audio through the Sonos S2 ecosystem.

 Modular vs all‑in‑one philosophies